codewithtrisha09/PolaPOP/README.md

    python app.py
    ```

-3. Open the local server in your browser.
+3. Open the local server in your browser

 ## Notes